 “Federal Reserve Board” means the Board of Governors of the Federal Reserve System, or any federal agency or authority of the United States from time to time succeeding to its function.

-“Fee Letters” means collectively, (i) the fee letter, dated as of the date hereof between Enron and the Agent relating to the fee; (ii) the fee letter dated October 13, 2000 among the Agent, the Arranger and Enron and (iii) the fee letter dated November , 2000 between Enron and the Arranger.
+“Fee Letters” means collectively, (i) the fee letter, dated as of the date hereof between Enron and the Agent relating to the facility commitment fee; (ii) the fee letter dated October 13, 2000 among the Agent, the Arranger and Enron and (iii) the fee letter dated November 17 20, 2000 between Enron and the Arranger.

-“Final Advance Date” means October , 2002 or such later date as the Agent, all the Lenders and the Trust (with the Trust acting on the direction of Enron pursuant to the Reimbursement and Disclosure Agreement), may agree in writing not less than 30 days and not more than 60 days prior to the then current Final Advance Date.
+“Final Advance Date” means October 17 18, 2002 or such later date as the Agent, all the Lenders and the Trust (with the Trust acting on the direction of Enron pursuant to the Reimbursement and Disclosure Agreement), may agree in writing not less than 30 days and not more than 60 days prior to the then current Final Advance Date.

-“Finance Documents” means this Agreement, the Notes, the Fee Letters, the Total Return Swap Agreements, the Enron Guaranty, the Reimbursement and Disclosure Agreement, the Put Option Agreements (if applicable) and the Demand Notes (if applicable).
+“Finance Documents” means this Agreement, the Notes, the Fee Letters, the Total Return Swap Agreements, the Enron Guaranty, the Reimbursement and Disclosure Agreement, the Funding Indemnity Agreement, the Put Option Agreements (if applicable) and the Demand Notes (if applicable).

 “Finance Indemnitees” has the meaning given to such term in Section 25.1.